 Some users on Apple’s forums have stated that their Apple Watch has failed to properly track their exercises, routes, or heart rate.
 Fortunately, there are a few things you can check to try to fix this.

-- On your iPhone (that’s paired to the watch), launch the Watch app, and then go to My Watch (tab) > General > Wrist Detection.
+- On your iPhone, launch the Watch app, and then go to My Watch (Tab) > General > Wrist Detection.
 Turn this on if it isn’t already.
-Additionally, make sure Bluetooth is turned enabled on your iPhone at Settings > Bluetooth.
+Additionally, make sure Bluetooth is enabled on your iPhone at Settings > Bluetooth.

 - Make sure your Apple Watch isn’t too loose on your wrist.
 Adjusting the band may help the watch better track your activity.

 - When it comes to tracking your routes, try opening the Workout app and changing the settings from Quick Start Walk to Outdoor Walk.
-On your iPhone, go to Settings > Privacy > Location Services and have Apple Watch Faces set to While Using, then scroll down to System Services and enable all settings related to location and distance tracking.
+On your iPhone, go to Settings > Privacy > Location Services.
+Have Apple Watch Faces set to While Using, then scroll down to System Services and enable all settings related to location and distance tracking.

 - If you’ve enabled Power Reserve, the watch won’t respond to wrist movement or tapping.
 Try pressing the side buttons to see if the watch will turn on.